JamesGJ5-Learning-To-Code/todo-list/README.md

 3. For project list object (called allProjects)
 - Stores projects
 - Properties:
-- i) projectList (a list of references to project objects) -- LATER, consider using a heap for efficient list reordering when adding etc.
+- i) DONE projectList (a list of references to project objects) -- LATER, consider using a heap for efficient list reordering when adding etc.
 -- References to project objects with higher priorities come earlier in the list
 - ii) nextObjectId